Skip to main content

 Q: Does financial aid apply to the cost of an International Program?

-A: Students receiving financial aid on campus usually receive the same percentage of aid while abroad.
-For example, if a student's tuition grant percentage is 20% in Malibu, their tuition grant percentage will be 20% while abroad.
+A: For academic year/fall/spring programs, students receiving financial aid on campus usually receive the same percentage of aid while abroad.
+For example, if a student's tuition grant percentage (TGP) is 20% in Malibu, their TGP for their academic year/fall/spring program will be 20% while abroad, as well.
+For summer programs, students receive a personalized TGP via email (usually in early November for the following summer).
 For the most accurate financial aid information, students should visit the Financial Aid Office (next to One Stop), go to the Financial Aid website or contact their financial aid advisor.

 Students receiving departmental, athletic or private outside scholarships should speak with the awarding department or organization to understand how aid will apply while abroad.